SeeKenya have impacted the lives of thousands of people.

 When we first met 6 year old Marion, who had been brought up by her single mum and grandma after her dad left her and her sister, she could barely open her eyes and was in a lot of discomfort.

 We first met Evans and his sister Violet at our eye clinics in 2018.
 It was quickly identified at their initial consultation that they both had a rare eye condition - a potentially blinding disease.

-Mary visited Pete’s clinic in Gachie in 2011.
-She had very poor vision and dropped out of university as she was no longer able to read her books to help her study.
+Mary visited the clinic as she had very poor vision and dropped out of university as she was no longer able to read her books to help her study.
 She was given some minus 12 very high strength glasses to help her to read again.

-Anna is a single mother with teenage children and a two year old.
-She supports her family by hairdressing which she does from her home.
-Her eyesight has been deteriorating and she was finding it increasingly difficult to do her work and provide for her family.
-She was given a simple pair of reading glasses by the SeeKenya team which then enabled her to continue with her work and support her family as a single parent.
+Anna is a single mother who supports her family by hairdressing.
+Her eyesight had been deteriorating and she was finding it increasingly difficult to do her work and provide for her family.